Giraffes running across plain in Serengeti

 Day 5: Olduvai Gorge

-We head south towards Ngorongoro Crater today, enjoying another great safari drive in Serengeti on the way.
-En route to Ngorongoro we also have the option of stopping over at Olduvai Gorge, one of the most important paleoanthropological sites in the world.
-In the evening we settle into Rhino Lodge on the rim of Ngorongoro Crater, where the view over the crater is mesmerising.
+We head southeast towards Ngorongoro Crater today, enjoying another great safari drive in the Serengeti on the way.
+It's a long drive today, but en route we have the option of stopping at Olduvai Gorge, one of the most important paleoanthropological sites in the world.
+In the evening we settle into the lodge on the rim of Ngorongoro Crater, surrounded by thick, lush rainforest.
+Be sure to keep your eyes peeled for wildlife hiding in the surrounding vegetation, as the animals are most certainly there!

 Zebra and birds